Shuffling: Machines

 Casinos often equip their tables with shuffling machines instead of having croupiers shuffle the cards, as it gives the casino a few advantages, including an increased complexity to the shuffle and therefore an increased difficulty for players to make predictions, even if they are collaborating with croupiers.
 The shuffling machines are carefully designed to avoid biasing the shuffle and are typically computer-controlled.
 Shuffling machines also save time that would otherwise be wasted on manual shuffling, thereby increasing the profitability of the table.
 These machines are also used to lessen repetitive-motion-stress injuries to a dealer.

 Players with superstitions often regard with suspicion any electronic equipment, so casinos sometimes still have the croupiers perform the shuffling at tables that typically attract those crowds (e.g., baccarat tables).
+Additionally, casinos replace their decks at regular intervals; even if a shuffling machine is being used, the croupier usually manually shuffles the replacement decks before placing them into the machine.

 Randomization

-There are exactly 52 factorial (expressed in shorthand as 52!) possible orderings of the cards in a 52-card deck.
+There are 52 factorial (expressed in shorthand as 52!) possible orderings of the cards in a 52-card deck.
 In other words, there are 52 × 51 × 50 × 49 × ··· × 4 × 3 × 2 × 1 possible combinations of card sequence.
 This is approximately 8.0658×10^67 (80,658 vigintillion) possible orderings, or specifically 80,658,175,170,943,878,571,660,636,856,403,766,975,289,505,440,883,277,824,000,000,000,000.
 The magnitude of this number means that it is exceedingly improbable that two randomly selected, truly randomized decks will be the same.
 However, while the exact sequence of all cards in a randomized deck is unpredictable, it may be possible to make some probabilistic predictions about a deck that is not sufficiently randomized.